maddyv123/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook
 ## Algorithm
-1.Start
+step 1 .Start the program

-2.Import the standard Libraries.
+step 2 .Import the standard Libraries.

-3.Set variables for assigning dataset values.
+step 3 .Set variables for assigning dataset values.

-4.Import linear regression from sklearn.
+step 4 .Import linear regression from sklearn.

-5.Assign the points for representing in the graph.
+step 5 .Assign the points for representing in the graph.

-6.Predict the regression for marks by using the representation of the graph.
+step 6 .Predict the regression for marks by using the representation of the graph.

-7.Compare the graphs and hence we obtained the linear regression for the given datas.
+step 7 .Compare the graphs and hence we obtained the linear regression for the given datas.

-8.End.
+step 8 .stop the program.

 ## Program:
 ```